silverstripe/silverstripe-framework/docs/en/misc/contributing.md

 ## Reporting Security Issues

 Report security issues to [security@silverstripe.com](mailto:security@silverstripe.com).
-Please don't file security issues in our [bugtracker](http://open.silverstripe.org).
+Please don't file security issues in our [bugtracker] `http://open.silverstripe.org`.
 In the event of a confirmed vulnerability in SilverStripe core, we will take the following actions:

 *  Acknowledge to the reporter that we’ve received the report and that a fix is forthcoming.
 We’ll give a rough